- Halifax sees 100% uplift in new mortgage enquiries in June compared to May

 Plan for both the short and long term – When considering whether to extend your mortgage payment holiday, it’s important to assess both your current financial situation and think ahead into the future.
 In the short term, you will need to weigh up whether you have enough funds to cover the short term outgoings, and in the long term what the overall cost of borrowing will be.
 We understand this is an incredibly difficult situation and we’re here to help our customers talk through their financial concerns and help them to prioritise what matters most.
 By plotting out your expected income and outgoings on a monthly basis, this will help you to visualise when might be the best time to restart payments.

 Speak to friends and family – A strong support network has never been more important, especially if you are experiencing financial difficulty.
 Talking about money with family and friends can help you see the bigger picture and learn from the experiences that others have been through.

 Use online resources to help– As COVID 19 has affected many people across the UK, call centres will be busy.
 Online advice and support is readily available, including online calculators to ensure you can get insight on number pertinent to your situation.
 Changes to your mortgage, including requesting a part return to payment and extending mortgage holidays on buy-to-let properties can all be made online.
-If going online isn’t right for you, we have a team of expert advisors in call centers who are ready to do all they can to help.
+If going online isn’t right for you, we have a team of expert advisors in call centres who are ready to do all they can to help.